The winners and losers of Amazon’s warehouse union vote

 Other businesses

-It’s not just tech companies taking their cues Friday’s results.
+It’s not just tech companies taking their cues from Friday’s results.
 Other businesses with warehouse workers — such as retailers — were also probably watching closely, fearing a ripple effect.

 “All employers of all kinds of sizes and all industries were watching this vote.
 It seemed to capture a lot more attention than even some past high-profile union elections,” MacDonald said.
 “It’s the change in administration, the pandemic, the fact that this vote involved employees that have become essential workers that many people depend on and send them everyday items, and just a general increase in awareness in economic and working issues.”